griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/05_using_tools.md

 ## Import

-The three new classes we'll need to import are `ToolkitTask`, `TaskMemoryClient`, and `WebScraper`.
+The three new classes we'll need to import are `ToolkitTask`, `PromptSummaryTool`, and `WebScraperTool`.

 **[ToolkitTask](https://docs.griptape.ai/stable/griptape-framework/structures/tasks/#toolkit-task){target="_blank"}** is a task just like **PromptTask**, except it allows you to specify the use of Tools.

-**[TaskMemoryClient](https://docs.griptape.ai/stable/griptape-framework/structures/task-memory/){target="_blank"}** is a way to handle data used in a task.
-It allows you to control where information is sent, keeping it off-prompt and away from the LLM when required.
-Note: in this course we'll be setting `off-prompt` to `False`, allowing the LLM to see the task results.
-In future courses we'll discuss ways to keep the data private.
+**[PromptSummaryTool](https://docs.griptape.ai/stable/griptape-tools/official-tools/prompt-summary-tool/){target="_blank"}** is a way to summarize data used in a task.

-**[WebScraper](https://docs.griptape.ai/stable/griptape-tools/official-tools/web-scraper/){target="_blank"}** is a specific tool that allows the LLM to scrape the web for information.
+**[WebScraperTool](https://docs.griptape.ai/stable/griptape-tools/official-tools/web-scraper/){target="_blank"}** is a specific tool that allows the LLM to scrape the web for information.
 We'll use this to get a better summary of each movie.

-In the top of your application, modify the import statements to include ToolkitTask, TaskMemoryClient, and WebScraper.
+In the top of your application, modify the import statements to include ToolkitTask, PromptSummaryTool, and WebScraperTool.

 ```python hl_lines="5-6"
 from dotenv import load_dotenv